-- 1) Tell your students how you are going to communicate with them and let them know how they can communicate with you and your teaching team (communicate about communicating). - Be consistent: Regularly communicate information about relevant topics on a regular basis.
+- Tell your students how you are going to communicate with them and let them know how they can communicate with you and your teaching team (communicate about communicating). - Be consistent: Regularly communicate information about relevant topics on a regular basis.
 Topics include: - a.
 What we are going to do next week and what is expected of them - b.
-Reminders about upcoming deadlines and assessments. - Reminders about how they can communicate with you. - Invitations to check-in with you or your team about course-related problems / issues; or just to update on how they are doing. - e.
-OpenEd at the University of Guelph has some ideas under Announcement Use Cases including encouragements and making connections with current events. - 3) Suggested Times to communicate: - a.
-Fridays "this is what we are doing next week + the next assessment reminder" - b.
-Mondays "this is what we are doing this week + the next assessment reminder"
+Reminders about upcoming deadlines and assessments. - c.
+Reminders about how they can communicate with you. - d.
+Invitations to check-in with you or your team about course-related problems / issues; or just to update on how they are doing. - OpenEd has some ideas under Announcement Use Cases (OpenEd Link) including encouragements and making connections with current events.

+3) Suggested Times to communicate:

+a.
+Fridays - "this is what we are doing next week + the next assessment reminder" b.
+Mondays - "this is what we are doing this week + the next assessment reminder"